 - Listen carefully and stay calm. - You cannot provide any assurance that the information can remain confidential between yourself and the person disclosing. - Do not interview them, but question normally and without pressure, in order to be sure that you understand what they are telling you - Do not put words in their mouth.
 Use open questions only and clarify important points where necessary. - Reassure the child/vulnerable adult that by telling you, they have done the right thing. - If the child or vulnerable adult declines to discuss the incident, you must inform the DSL. - In no circumstances should you investigate the allegation or disclosure yourself.

-Ensure it is reported immediately or as soon as practically possible to the DSL, or if they are unavailable, the Deputy DSL.
+Ensure it is reported immediately or as soon as practically possible to the DSLs.
+If they are unavailable, please contact one of the members of the Safeguarding and Prevent group.

-Procedures for staff
+Procedure for staff